YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    MUPIP SET -ENCRYPTIONCOMPLETE -REGION <region-list>

-Blocking subsequent MUPIP REORG -ENCRYPT operations after one completes provides time for a backup of the entire database before enabling further key changes.
+Blocking subsequent MUPIP REORG -ENCRYPT operations after one completes, provides time for a backup of the entire database before enabling further key changes.
 MUPIP SET -ENCRYPTIONCOMPLETE reports an error for any database region for which MUPIP REORG -ENCRYPT has not completed.

 .. note::
    MUPIP REORG -ENCRYPT does not enable switching between encryption algorithms.
 To migrate databases from Blowfish CFB to AES CFB requires that the data be extracted and loaded into newly created database files.
 To minimize the time your application is unavailable, you can deploy your application in a Logical Multi-Site (LMS) configuration, and migrate using a rolling upgrade technique.
 Refer to the `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_ for more complete documentation.